Tag Archive for: garden gift ideas

 Tomorrow, I’ll share my picks for garden gifts for kids

 The holidays are here and if you are like me, you a long list of people to find the perfect gift for.
-Because I love plants and gardening, I like to look for gifts with a garden theme to give, as well as to give my husband some hints as to what to get for me.
+I love plants and gardening.
+This means I like to look for gifts with a garden theme to give.
+It’s also a subtle way to drop some hints to help my husband pick out the perfect gift for me.

-I’ve created lists of some of my favorite garden gifts and have split them up into different categories, which I will share with you over the next week, so be sure to check back daily.
-For your ease and convenience, all items can be purchased online, so grab a cup of coffee and let’s get started.
+I’ve created lists of some of my favorite garden gifts.
+They are split up into different categories, which I will share with you over the next week.
+Be sure to check back daily.
+All items can be purchased online.
+Grab a cup of coffee, let’s get started.

 *This blog post contains affiliate links.
 If you click through and make a purchase, I may receive a commission (at no additional cost to you).
 Thanks for your support in this way.*